 Communication is a key factor in preventing workplace violence.
 Violent intruders thrive on silence from the victims and any witnesses.
 Encourage your team members to communicate by having regular team meetings.
-These meetings will help defuse tensions and misunderstandings while ultimately defusing any possibility of violence.
+These meetings will help defuse tensions and misunderstandings and ultimately help with preventing workplace violence.

-3. Training sessions and awareness is a key factor in helping to prevent violence.
+3. Training sessions and awareness is a key factor in workplace violence prevention.

 Take the time to have training sessions and provide awareness of a violent intruder.
 Emergency Response Plans should be drawn up and Emergency Response and Preparedness Training should be provided as well.
 Emergency Management Training will help to prevent workplace violence in the higher levels of your facility.